seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 2/My Leadership Style.md

 I'm not saying that you have to be like this all day, but just try when you think you are in leader's position.
 Don't think you can be like this in a one day, you need to do the practice.

 But if you consistantly try.. then you will be an good leader one day.
-How do I know?
-I know.. and I believe that all of you have potential to be a good leader.
+How do I know? you know I'm learning how to coach, I even started practice.. :) and I know at the same time..
+I believe that all of you have potential to be a good leader.

 Thanks.